saysimple/saysimple-plugin-devkit/README.md

 git clone https://github.com/saysimple/saysimple-plugin-devkit.git
 ```

-After that you need to copy the package.dist.json and src/saysimpleApps.dist.ts to files without the dist
+After a Git clone you need to copy the package.dist.json and src/saysimpleApps.dist.ts to files without the dist

 ```bash
 cd ./saysimple-plugin-devkit